alichnewsky/benchmarks/stream/README.md

 Download original code @
 http://www.nersc.gov/assets/Trinity--NERSC-8-RFP/Benchmarks/Jan9/stream.tar

-Hard-coded use of 4.8 GB of memory to do stream-triad Not yet a matplotlib script to plot images of bandwidth
+Hard-coded use of 480 MB of memory to do stream-triad.
+You'd need to change that value if you want to run on machines where this would fit into caches...

+provided you save various results as results/README.stream.triad.MACHINE_NAME

+python stream-plots.py results/README.stream.triad.*
+would generate a plot named bandwidths.png